DPLaboratory/machineblocks/README.md

 # MachineBlocks
 Toolkit for designing and 3D printing LEGO® compatible building blocks.

+## Note
+This version has been modified to generate keyboard plates and not just standard LEGO components.

+In this project a added project https://github.com/DPLaboratory/kbl2scad for generation the plate.

+wip for lego keycaps & Hot swap plate

 ## Get Started
 You can [use the toolkit online](https://machineblocks.com/docs/get-started) or [run the SCAD library](https://machineblocks.com/docs/local-installation) on your local computer with [OpenSCAD](https://openscad.org).